 Leading-edge solution for waste water

-When Open Country Dairy started review options for a new wastewater treatment plant at its Waharoa site, the decision was made to start with a clean sheet of paper.
+When Open Country Dairy started review options for a new wastewater treatment plant at its Waharoa site in Taranaki, the decision was made to start with a clean sheet of paper.

 Chief executive Steve Koekemoer says challenging the status quo for treatment and disposal options was paramount to the site’s success in order to create a sustainable model for the industry, the community and the environment.

 A number of key goals were developed in reviewing the options:

 - A significant reduction in the volume of material requiring off-site disposal

 - A significant reduction in energy consumption for the process

 - A leading-edge wastewater treatment facility that would set the standard for future industrial developments.

 - To produce a treated wastewater quality which will have no discernible effect on the receiving environment even with the limited background flow in the receiving water.

 - A strong focus on value recovery through biological processes which convert the waste into a usable commodity.